scapodicasa/raspi-dashboard/README.md

 <strong>
     <h1>Raspi Dashboard</h1>

-    a simple dashboard to display what is now playing on your Spotify on a little eink display
+    A dashboard built for RaspberryPi and Inky pHAT displaying what is now playing on your Spotify

 </strong>
 </div>